prl-mushr/mushr-website/content/hardware/build_instructions.md

 ## SD Card Setup

 In this section, we will write a system image with pre-installed MuSHR software to an SD card, and then insert that SD card into the Jetson Nano.
+If you use an SD card that has less than 128 GB of storage (or encounter other problems with this system image) you can install NVIDIA's stock image and then use a script to install the necessary drivers by following the instructions [here](/hardware/nano_install).

 **Required Materials and Tools**

 * Jetson Nano
-* SD Card - (64GB or larger)
+* SD Card - (128GB or larger)
 * Computer with
     * Internet Connection
     * Ability to Read and Write SD Cards (*[SD Card USB Adapter](https://www.amazon.com/Reader-Laptop-Windows-Chrome-RS-MMC/dp/B07MK99R14)*)

 **Steps**

-1. Download and decompress the MuSHR system image from *[here](https://drive.google.com/file/d/17Xn63ZWA_e3DVxt_ajhzu-uKW0hUG4iX/view?usp=sharing)*.
+1. Download and decompress the MuSHR system image from *[here](https://drive.google.com/file/d/1Fq_73BKgo--DWMS1q5fpKuc4Vz4BEktk/view?usp=sharing)*.

 2. Flash the MuSHR image onto the SD card following the instructions *[here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write)*.
     - username: `robot`